 📍Address: 1601 N Clark St, Chicago, IL 60614

-The DuSable Black History Museum and Education Center, formerly the DuSable Museum of African American History, is the oldest independent African American museum in the United States and has been open for over 60 years.
+The DuSable Black History Museum and Education Center, previously known as the DuSable Museum of African-American History, is the oldest independent African-American museum in the United States, having been in operation for over 60 years.

 📍Address: 740 E 56th Pl, Chicago, IL 60637